 Prior to retirement in January 2005 Richard Woodfield was School Research Professor for the Nottingham Trent School of Art and Design, where he is now Emeritus Professor of Aesthetics and Art Theory.
 He was Honorary Senior Research Fellow in the Department of Art History in the University of Glasgow from November 2007 to October 2013.
 He has been Honorary Senior Research Fellow in the Art History Department of the University of Birmingham since January 2011.

 He is the founder/editor of the Journal of Art Historiography,which is now based in Birmingham.
 He initiated a series of yearly colloquia: three were held in Glasgow and they have now been moved to Birmingham.
-The next will be on July 1-2, 2013.
+The last was on 7-8 May 2014.
+The next will be held in Trondheim, on the history of architectural history, 12-14 June 2015.
 He is also the editor of Ashgate’s new series Studies in Art Historiography.

 His interests include: the work of E. H. Gombrich; Viennese art historiography; the development of art theoretical literature and the emergence of aesthetics.

 He has edited Gombrich on Art and Psychology, Gombrich’s Reflections on the History of Art (1987), The Essential Gombrich (1996), Ernst Gombrich, Dal mio tempo: Città, maestri, incontri (1999) and constructed the Gombrich Archive.
 A selection of his papers is available on academia.edu.

 He has been Secretary General and First Vice-President of the International Association of Aesthetics, Honorary International Vice-President of the Hungarian Association of Aesthetics, Secretary and Honorary Vice-President of the British Society of Aesthetics and Honorary Member of the Italian Association of Aesthetics.